sei-international/LEAPMacro.jl/docs/src/model-outputs.md

 Some of the files provide "sanity checks" on the input data.
   * `demand_coefficients.csv`: These should sum to a total less than one down the columns
+  * `[energy_share.csv]`: If present, these should be less than one (only reported if energy sectors are excluded)
   * `imported_fraction.csv`: These should be less than one
   * `profit_margins.csv`: These should be greater than 1 but (usually) less than 2
-  * `supply_fractions.csv`: These should sum to one along rows (unless the product is not produced domestically, in which case the sum will be zero)
+  * `supply_fractions.csv`: These should sum to one along columns (unless the product is not produced domestically, in which case the sum will be zero)

 Other files report figures that should be close to, although not necessarily identical to, the corresponding values in the supply-use table.
 The differences should be explained by Macro compensating for territorial adjustments or stock changes:
   * `domestic_production.csv`